Fiserv/developer-studio-support/docs/Examples/authorizations.md

   }
 ]
 ```
-#### Fetch the summary of authorizations broken down by the Payment Method for a single store for a month
+#### Get summary of authorizations broken down by Payment Method for a store for a Month
 <!-- theme: success -->
 >**POST** `/v1/authorization/summary`